unrealities/warning-track-react-native/README.md

 `expo install @react-native-firebase/app`

 There are credentials that you need to get from Google that are stored in `/android/app/google-services.json` that are excluded from this repo.

+## dotenv

+[dotenv](https://www.npmjs.com/package/dotenv) is used to to store environment variables in `.env` that is excluded from this repo.
+This data is read in via `app.config.js`